Unit 2 - Early Colonial America

 - What natural border kept the original 13 colonies from moving west?

-- Why do some colonist ignore British law and cross this natural border anyways?
+- Why do some colonists ignore British law and cross this natural border anyways?

-- Why didn't the British not want the colonists to move west of the Appalachian Mountains [Okay - that is the answer to #1]?
+- Why didn't the British want the colonists to move west of the Appalachian Mountains?
+NOTE: Yes - that is the answer to #1

 - Who was Daniel Boone?